stefcenti2022/stock-analysis/README.md

 This image show shows the for loop after refactoring.
 In this code we can see that the total number of times we run through the array will be equal to the number of rows of data in the spreadsheet, or a factor of N:

 ![Refactored_ForLoop.png](./Resources/Refactored_ForLoop.png)

-(TODO: Add information on the changes that were needed to eliminate the extra for loop. i.e. 1: new arrays to hold the data being sumarized with a png of the arrays and 2: describe about how the index var was used to traverse the arrays.)

 ---
 ## Summary